-For this year’s Blind Youth Audio Project, after two years of working remotely, we welcomed students back into our studios for a series of in-person workshops.
-We hosted elementary students from the Edmonds/Everett area, as well as high school students from across Washington State.
+For this year’s Blind Youth Audio Project, we welcomed blind and visually impaired students from across the state into our studios for a series of in-person music and radio theater workshops.

-During the opening session of the 2022 Blind Youth Audio Project, a group of 17 students worked with Jack Straw’s artist team of audio engineers, musicians, vocal coaches, and writer to create two flash dramas and learn about the program.
+During the opening session of the 2023 Blind Youth Audio Project, a group of 24 students worked with Jack Straw’s artist team of audio engineers, musicians, vocal coaches, and writer to create two flash dramas and learn about the program.
 After all participants introduced themselves, the group listened to past Blind Youth drama and music productions.
-Then, the group divided into three teams to begin vocal recording and music composition.
+Then, the group divided into three teams to record two PSAs, as well as original music to accompany the PSAs.

 For the rest of the program, students broke into two groups to work with our radio theater team and music team.

-The Blind Youth Audio Project 2022 was produced by Jack Straw Cultural Center and Arts and Visually Impaired Audiences, in partnership with the Washington State Department of Services for the Blind.
-Our production team included Jack Straw audio engineers Daniel Guenther, Joel Maddox, and Ayesha Ubayatilaka; writer and drama coach Jesse Minkert; vocal coaches Meg McLynn and Kate Myre; musicians Bill Horist and Jessica Lurie; interns Joel Chen and Maddi Loates; web designer Levi Fuller; and Project Director Joan Rabinowitz.
+The Blind Youth Audio Project 2023 was produced by Jack Straw Cultural Center and Arts and Visually Impaired Audiences, in partnership with the Washington State Department of Services for the Blind.
+Our production team included Jack Straw audio engineers Daniel Guenther and Ayesha Ubayatilaka, producer Carlos Nieto, writer and drama coach Jesse Minkert, vocal coaches Brenda Arellano and Gin Hammond, musicians Bill Horist and Jessica Lurie, interns Max Mehalchin and Erin Shellman, web designer Levi Fuller, and Project Director Joan Rabinowitz.

-Special thanks to Janet George with the Washington State Department of Services for the Blind and Jesse Minkert with Arts and Visually Impaired Audiences.
+Special thanks to Janet George and Matthew Hines with the Washington State Department of Services for the Blind, and Jesse Minkert with Arts and Visually Impaired Audiences.

 This program was provided in part under a contract with the John F. Kennedy Center for the Performing Arts.